 Unfortunately though we don’t have that many photos in Canabungan Island because we spent quite a while taking photos of me, which I specifically requested from Hali for my Facebook profile picture. :p

 There is a residential community in Canabungan Island.
-As such, there are a few trashes in its beach.
+As such, the beach isn’t as clean as would be expected.

 Punta Sebaring, Bugsuk Island